FlexMeasures/flexmeasures/documentation/host/deployment.rst

    # This file contains the WSGI configuration required to serve up your
    # web application.
    # It works by setting the variable 'application' to a WSGI handler of some description.
+   # The crucial part are the last two lines.
+We add some ideas for possible other logic.

    import os
-   from dotenv import load_dotenv

    project_home = u'/path/to/your/code/flexmeasures'
+   # use this if you want to load your own ``.env`` file.
-   load_dotenv(os.path.join(project_home, '.env'))
+   from dotenv import load_dotenv load_dotenv(os.path.join(project_home, '.env'))
+   # use this if you run from source
+   if project_home not in sys.path:
+      sys.path = [project_home] + sys.path
+   # adapt PATH to find our LP solver if it is installed from source
+   os.environ["PATH"] = os.environ.get("PATH") + ":/home/seita/Cbc-2.9/bin"

-   # create flask app - need to call it "application" for WSGI to work
+   # create flask app - the name "application" has to be passed to the WSGI server
    from flexmeasures.app import create as create_app
    application = create_app()

+The web server is told about the WSGI script, but also about the object which represents the application.
+For instance, if this script is called ``wsgi.py``, then the relevant argument to the gunicorn server is ``wsgi:application``.

 Keep in mind that FlexMeasures is based on `Flask <https://flask.palletsprojects.com/>`_, so almost all knowledge on the web on how to deploy a Flask app also helps with deploying FlexMeasures.